vtex-apps/search/docs/README.md

 A full documentation of our custom autocomplete can be found [here](Autocomplete.md).

 #### Search Result Complements

+:loudspeaker: **Important:** these improvements work only in version 3.x of [search-result](https://vtex.io/docs/components/search/vtex.search-result@3.x/)

 This app has three new components to improve the search result experience.
 They are: